-Past and present systems of oppression have resulted in many pregnant people being marginalized from access to optimal care and support, resulting in tremendous disparities in healthcare outcomes.
+Past and present systems of oppression have resulted in many pregnant people being marginalized from access to optimal care and support, resulting in tremendous disparities in health outcomes.
 Birthing From Within is dedicated to addressing these disparities within the birth world, our organization, and ourselves individually.

 Birthing From Within believes that culturally competent care from Doulas and Childbirth Educators working within their communities can improve outcomes for parents from historically oppressed groups.

 inequity within our organization and streamline our programs to enhance accessibility.

 scholarships to Black, Indigenous, People of Color, Disabled, and LGBTQ+ birth professionals.